richard110110/ChenxiGuoQuiz/README.md

 5. Users can freely navigate to any questions that they have already answered. (by clicking the previous button)
 6. Use an API to fetch the quiz data and results. (https://opentdb.com/api.php?amount=10&category=10&difficulty=medium&type=multiple')

+7. Done the React Redux toolkit to do the state and action management